parro-it/libui-node/docs/searchentry.md

 # Constructor

-> new libui.UiProgressBar()
+> new libui.UiSearchEntry()

-Create a new UiProgressBar object.
+Create a new UiSearchEntry object.

 ---